menu

 Demographics

-The percentage of people in South Jacksonville who are college-educated is somewhat higher than the average US community of 21.84%: 26.75% of adults in South Jacksonville have at least a bachelor's degree.
+The education level of South Jacksonville citizens is a little higher than the average for US cities and towns: 24.35% of adults in South Jacksonville have at least a bachelor's degree.

 The people who call South Jacksonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Jacksonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in South Jacksonville include German, Irish, English, Italian, and Scottish.
+Important ancestries of people in South Jacksonville include English, Irish, German, Italian, and Scottish.

 The most common language spoken in South Jacksonville is English.
 Other important languages spoken here include Polish and Italian.